 Until recently, Mozambique’s Covid-19 vaccination rollout was challenged by the irregular availability of vaccines, compounded by short expiry dates, multiple types of vaccine, and little forward guidance.
 While these issues placed pressure on already limited resources, improvements in vaccine supply eased the path to a successful rollout.

 In the coming months, the system is shifting focus to tackle two new challenges:

-2. Reducing inequities at subnational level: there remains disparity among districts in both low and high-performing provinces.
+There remains disparity among districts in both low and high-performing provinces.